SkillsUnion/tamkeen-cloud/3.2-introduction-to-ci-cd/github-action.md

 ## **8. Summary**

 GitHub Actions is a powerful tool for modern development teams aiming to automate, test, and deploy software faster.
 It supports a wide range of use cases—from building containers and running unit tests to deploying multi-environment infrastructure.
-It’s highly recommended for teams already invested in GitHub who want to implement scalable CI/CD pipelines with low operational overhead.
+It’s highly recommended for teams already invested in GitHub who want to implement scalable CICD pipelines with low operational overhead.